jonasgeiler/brainfuck-php/README.md

 real    0m9,347s
 user    0m9,296s
 sys     0m0,040s
 ```

-If the above is not clear: the [`hanoi.bf`](./examples/hanoi.bf) brainfuck
+As you can see, the [`hanoi.bf`](./examples/hanoi.bf) Brainfuck program only
-program only takes **9 seconds** to run on my machine, which is pretty fast
+takes **9 seconds** to run on my machine, which is pretty damn fast compared
-compared to where this project started at (7 whole minutes) and compared to
+to where this project started at (7 whole minutes) and compared to other PHP
-other PHP brainfuck parsers & interpreters I could find on the internet!
+Brainfuck parsers & interpreters I could find on the internet!